mtellal/ft_transcendence/README.md

 - removedFriend: will be sent to the user if he has been removed from a friend list

+- acceptedInvite: will be sent to both users once a game invite has been accepted with the corresponding Game object

 #### Chat Gateway